 Biographical Information

 Sylveanus "Vean" Gregg pitched eight seasons in the majors and enjoyed great success in his first three big league campaigns.

-A Washington state native, Gregg attended South Dakota State University (and as of 2009 is the only big leaguer to come out of the school).
+A Washington state native, Gregg pitched for South Dakota State University (and as of 2009 was the only big leaguer to come out of the school) although he seemed to have done so as a hired gun and not as an actual student; his own education ended after a couple of years of high school.
 He began his pro career in the Northwestern League in 1909.
 The following year, he won 32 games and threw 14 shutouts for the Portland Beavers of the Pacific Coast League.

 Gregg burst onto the major league scene in 1911 with the Cleveland Naps.
-As a rookie, he led the league with a 1.80 ERA and had a win-loss record of 23-7 for a team that went 80-73.
+As a rookie, he led the American League with a 1.80 ERA and had a win-loss record of 23-7 for a team that went 80-73.
 He won 13 games in his first 22 appearances in the majors; it would be 98 years before another left-hander, Matt Harrison, matched that feat.
-The next summer, he again went 20-13 for a sub-.500 Naps club.
-The following year, he posted an identical record while his team improved to third in the American League.
-During the 1913 campaign, he also struck out Ty Cobb three times in one game, and was joined by his brother Dave Gregg on Cleveland's roster.
+The next summer, 1912, he again went 20-13 for a sub-.500 Naps club.
+The following year, 1913, he posted an identical record while his team improved to third in the American League.
+During that campaign, he also struck out Ty Cobb three times in one game, and was joined by his brother Dave Gregg on Cleveland's roster for one game.